Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Input instructions !
-Input instructions !
-Initial concentration from file !
+Initial concentration

 --------------

-|

 #. **filename** Name of the file that contains the initial concentration
    [M L:math:`^{-3}`] data.

-For each solute, all nodes in the currently active domain (porous media or dual continua; see
-Section \ `[sec:modify_material] <#sec:modify_material>`__) are assigned
-an initial concentration, which is read from a free-format ASCII file.
+For each solute, all nodes in the currently active domain (porous media or dual continua; see Section :ref:`sec:modify_material` ) are assigned an initial concentration, which is read from a free-format ASCII file.
 For each solute, the concentrations must be listed in the file in order from node 1 to node :math:`N`, where :math:`N` is the number of nodes in the active domain.
 Each line may contain one or more values.
 For example, if there are two solutes and three nodes in the domain, then a valid file format would be

 ::